emmanuelkamala/my-node-app/README.md

 # Project: Building an Ecommerce App with NodeJs

-In this project, I Will be creating an ecommerce site using NodeJs
+In this project, I Will be creating an ecommerce site using NodeJS

 ![screenshot](./public/images/shop.png)<br />

 ## Built With

-- NodeJs
+- NodeJS
 - MongoDB
 - CSS3